 Is Insulin Resistance Good or Bad?

 Insulin resistance over time leads to metabolic syndrome, pre-diabetes, type 2 diabetes, weight gain, certain cancers, and cardiovascular disease.
-It’s an underlying cause of chronic disease, often beginning decades before a diagnosis.
+Poor insulin production is an underlying cause of chronic disease, often beginning decades before a diagnosis.

 Foods That Increase Insulin Resistance